List of South Australian government agencies: South Australian Metropolitan Fire Service

-Department of Infrastructure and Transport
+Department for Infrastructure and Transport

-The Department of Infrastructure and Transport (renamed from Department of Planning, Transport and Infrastructure in August 2020) has responsibilities in relation to guiding and administering the South Australian planning and development assessment system, and for transport system and services.
+The Department for Infrastructure and Transport (renamed from Department of Planning, Transport and Infrastructure in August 2020) has responsibilities in relation to guiding and administering the South Australian planning and development assessment system, and for transport system and services.
 The department also works regularly with police in regards to motor vehicle registration, enforcement of speed limits and other road matters.

 Department of the Premier and Cabinet

 The Department of the Premier and Cabinet (DPC) provides central agency leadership on matters that affect South Australia's prosperity.
 It provides economic and policy advice to support the government's strategic priorities, the state's international relationships and the management of ICT Strategy, innovation and investment.
 DPC publishes and advances South Australia's Strategic Plan and has expressed commitments to community engagement, excellence in service delivery and good business practice.